 - ensuring your intimate and personal wishes are carried out after death (estate administration and transition)

 - securing income replacement with disability and life insurance (risk management)

-If done properly your personal board of directors, consisting of your estate attorney, financial advisor and CPA, will collaborate on your behalf to ensure all your affairs are in order.
+Thoughtful estate planning done properly will be done in conjunction with your estate attorney, financial advisor and CPA collaborating on your behalf as your personal board of directors to ensure all your affairs are in order.
 The next step is to ensure that your estate is operating most tax effectively and your assets are adequately protected.